fhofherr/hylc/README.md

 ### Login Provider

 `hylc` serves as a login provider for Hydra.
-The login functionality is available under the `/login` path.
+The login functionality is available under the `/ui/login` path.

 ### Consent Provider

 `hylc` serves as a login provider for Hydra.
-The login functionality is available under the `/consent` path.
+The login functionality is available under the `/ui/consent` path.

 ### Error Endpoint

 `hylc` provides an error endpoint which displays login related error messages to the end user.
+The error endpoint is available under the `/ui/error` path.

 ### User management